mrpdaemon/libdeck/README.md

 ## Building

-libdeck uses autotools, so building it should simply be a matter of:
+libdeck uses autotools, so it can be configured and built as follows:

+    $ aclocal
+    $ autoconf
+    $ autoheader
+    $ libtoolize
+    $ automake -a
     $ ./configure
     $ make